Justin Fields: 2021 season

-2021

 Although Fields was named the second-string quarterback behind Andy Dalton, he made his NFL debut in the season opener against the Los Angeles Rams, taking the field on four plays.
 He scored a five-yard rushing touchdown and completed two passes for 10 yards in the 34–14 defeat.
-After Dalton suffered a knee injury during a Week 2 matchup against the Cincinnati Bengals, Fields entered the game in the third quarter.
-Fields completed six of 13 passes for 60 yards and one interception, while also rushing for 31 yards, as the Bears won 20–17.
-With Dalton sidelined from his injury, he was named the starter in the following week's matchup against the Cleveland Browns.
-His starting debut saw him sacked nine times, four and a half of which were delivered by defensive end Myles Garrett, while completing six of 20 passes for 68 yards.
+After Dalton suffered a knee injury in Week 2 against the Cincinnati Bengals, Fields entered the game in the third quarter.
+Fields completed 6 of 13 passes for 60 yards with one interception, while also rushing for 31 yards, as the Bears won 20–17.
+With Dalton sidelined from his injury, Fields was named the starter in the following week's matchup against the Cleveland Browns.
+His starting debut saw him sacked 9 times, 4.5 of which were delivered by defensive end Myles Garrett, while completing 6 of 20 passes for 68 yards.
 The Bears, who finished with 47 yards of offense, lost 26–6.

-Fields won his first career start the next week in a 24–14 victory against the Detroit Lions.
+Fields won in his second career start the next week in a 24–14 victory against the Detroit Lions.
 He completed 11 of 17 passes for 209 yards and had one interception off a deflected pass.
 After Fields was named the starter for the remainder of the season, he led the Bears to a 20–9 victory over the Las Vegas Raiders in Week 5, completing 12 of 20 passes for 111 yards and throwing his first touchdown pass to tight end Jesper Horsted.
-In Week 7 against the Tampa Bay Buccaneers, Fields committed five turnovers – three interceptions and two lost fumbles – as the Bears were defeated 38–3.
-Fields had his first 100-yard rushing game the next week against the San Francisco 49ers, throwing for 175 yards and a touchdown and also scored a rushing touchdown.
+In Week 7 against the Tampa Bay Buccaneers, Fields committed 5 turnovers – 3 interceptions and 2 lost fumbles – as the Bears were defeated 38–3.
+Fields had his first 100-yard rushing game the next week against the San Francisco 49ers, throwing for 175 yards and a touchdown, and also scored a rushing touchdown.
 However, the game ended in a 33–22 defeat, with Fields throwing an interception on the Bears' final drive.
 In the following week's Monday Night Football matchup with the Pittsburgh Steelers, Fields threw for a career-high 291 yards, but despite rallying to give the Bears a 27–26 lead in the fourth quarter, the Steelers pulled away to win 29–27.

-In Week 11 against the Baltimore Ravens, Fields exited the game during the third quarter with an injury to his ribs.
+In Week 11 against the Baltimore Ravens, Fields exited the game in the third quarter with an injury to his ribs.
 He was replaced by Dalton in the 16–13 loss.
 After the game, it was announced Fields had multiple cracked ribs, which forced him to miss the Bears' next two matchups.
 He returned in a Week 14 loss to the Green Bay Packers, but an ankle injury in the following week's defeat to the Minnesota Vikings sidelined him for another two games.
 Fields tested positive for COVID-19 ahead of the season finale, making the Week 15 game the last of his rookie year.
-He finished the season fifth in quarterback rushing yards at 420, the most among rookies, but also had the third-most quarterback fumbles at 12 and the second-most lost fumbles at five.
+He finished the season fifth in quarterback rushing yards at 420, the most among rookies, but also had the third-most quarterback fumbles at 12 and the second-most lost fumbles at 5.